tensorflow/community/rfcs/20190722-tflite-training.md

 Goal: Make inference & training performance comparable with TFMobile.

 **Milestone 2B: Enable on-device training loop with TensorFlow functionality**<br/>
-Goal: Encode the on-device training loop inside a TensorFlow model, with TensorFlow functionality like tf.Example and tf.DataSet.
+Goal: Encode the on-device training loop inside a TensorFlow model, with TensorFlow functionality like tf.Example and tf.data.Dataset.

 **Milestone 3: Optimized & generalized training (e.g. control flow, RNN)**<br/>
 Goal: Be able to train most models that are trainable with TensorFlow.
 Optimize the training performance for commonly used architectures.